SteeltoeOSS/Samples/Security/src/CloudFoundrySingleSignon/README.md

 If you try and access the `About` menu item you should see the `About` page as user `dave` is a member of that group and is authorized to access the end point.

 If you try and access the `Contact` menu item you should see `Access Denied, Insufficent permissions` as `dave` is not a member of the `testgroup1` and therefore can not access the end point.

+If you access the `InvokeJwtSample` menu item, you will find the app will attempt to invoke a secured endpoint in a second Security sample app [CloudFoundryJwtAuthentication]().
+In order for this to be functional you must first push the [CloudFoundryJwtAuthentication]() sample using the Readme instructions you can find [here]().

+Once you have [CloudFoundryJwtAuthentication]() up and running, then if you access the `InvokeJwtSample` menu item and you are logged in, you should see some `values` returned from the app.
+If you are logged out, then you will see an `401 (Unauthorized)` message.